codacy/pulse-user-docs/docs/metrics/accelerate.md

 ## Lead time for changes

+How long it takes a commit to get into production on your primary application or service.

 Median of `deployments` time created - `changes` time created.

 The time of `changes` is when code is actually checked into a repository.